lupyuen/lupyuen.github.io/src/cbor.md

 # Encode Sensor Data with TinyCBOR

-We start by encoding one data field into CBOR...
+We begin by encoding one data field into CBOR...

 ```json
 {